Arsik36/Class-Imbalance-Analysis/README.md

 2. Open "Class Imbalance Analysis.ipynb", but don't run it just yet.
 3. Download "appointment_project.csv" and save it in your working directory.
 4. At this time, "Class Imbalance Analysis.ipynb" will run without errors.
-5. Download "Class Imbalance Analysis.ipynb" to learn more about metadata of each feature found in the dataset.
+5. Download "appointment_project_dictionary.csv" to learn more about metadata of each feature found in the dataset.

+### In case you have any questions

+Please feel free to reach out to me using my e-mail address below if you have any questions regarding this work.

+E-mail: arseniy.barmin@gmail.com